 Aside from having some understanding of the value of services or product you would be purchasing, to understand and accurately asses the price the supplier is offering you’ll need to get quotes from multiple suppliers (to allow comparison).
 Depending on the size of the transaction proposed, a business should get at quotes from at least three different suppliers.

 Unfortunately getting a range of quotes from different suppliers can be a communication and negotiation nightmare, it’s a reality that it requires legwork but is worth doing on larger transactions especially when you’re unsure about supplier value in terms of pricing.
-If you don’t have the time or aren’t so inclined, you can use platforms like QuoteGrab source multiple quotes.
+If you don’t have the time or aren’t so inclined, you can also check out platforms like QuoteGrab to source multiple quotes.

 When evaluating any supplier, the first thing you should do is make sure they’re a legitimate company/organisation and are in good standing.
 To do this, you’ll want to go over to Companies House and search for the company.
 Once you’ve found what you think is the potential supplier’s company, you need to doubly confirm it’s them by cross-referencing company number and registered address (typically found on supplier websites).